-templatePathAndFilename: a resource string to the (Fluid) filename to use layoutRootPath: a resource string to the layout root path partialRootPath: a resource string to the partial root path format: the format to use, for example html or json, if appropriate variables an array of additional, arbitrary variables which can be accessed in the template exception: the Exception object which was thrown renderingOptions: the complete rendering options array, as defined in the settings.
+viewOptions: an array of options handed to the view.
+See \$supportedOptions of the used view osmprasor community restauration of the state of the stat layoutRootPath: @deprecated (use viewOptions.layoutRootPaths: ['path']) a resource string to the layout root path partialRootPath: @deprecated (use viewOptions.partialRootPaths: ['path']) a resource string to the partial root path format: @deprecated the format to use, for example html or json, if appropriate variables an array of additional, arbitrary variables which can be accessed in the template exception: the Exception object which was thrown renderingOptions: the complete rendering options array, as defined in the settings.
 This is a merge of Neos.Flow.error.exceptionHandler.defaultRenderingOptions and the options array of the particular rendering group statusCode: the integer value of the HTTP status code which has been thrown (404, 503 etc.)